Private sites glamping in California

 Cuyama Badlands

-30 sites · Lodging, RVs, Tents164 acres · Cuyama, CA
+34 sites · Lodging, RVs, Tents164 acres · Cuyama, CA

 If you've ever wondered what it might be like to camp on the moon, this is it.
 Completely removed from civilization and surrounded by a barren nature that is alive with the subtle presence of the universe.
 Seasonally, Spring wildflowers burst across the landscape.
 Cave paintings of Chumash Indians at Painted Rock remind us of those who lived before us. **Read on for more details.** Our Carrizo Camp is surrounded by the Carrizo Plains National Monument.
 This is truly a get away from it all camping.
 That's it.
 You, the coyotes and your own private moon.
 Our Songdog Camps are sparsely scattered atop a 200 foot mesa that looks west over a valley offering stunning desert sunsets and amazing stargazing.
-Our Ranch House and Glamp sites are available on occasion.
+These UPPER SITES are NOT OHV friendly, but any of our canyon bottom sites are a great base for your riding adventures up in Ballinger Canyon OHV.
+We'll be happy to recommend a site for you.
 This is our home but we love to share our life in the outback.
 We believe it will give you a better appreciation of life's simpler side.
 Our offerings include fresh air and sunshine, amazing night sky, endless views, and plenty of space and privacy to enjoy your moments in nature.
 You'll find our amenities and activities puposefully sparse here.
 Upon booking, there are about 5 miles of dirt road on the property that you are welcome to explore on foot or by bicycle.
+Rustic is the theme here.
 There is no shower, no wifi, and no electricity available, but you will enjoy your own private spigot and the cellular service is acceptable.
 Within a short drive, you'll find plenty of hiking/biking and adventuring, and if you enjoy exploring by car, definitely take a loop drive through Carizzo Plains National Monument, or Mount Pinos and Lockwood Valley.
 Enjoy a beautiful dinner at the Cuyama Buckhorn and take in the view of the Caliente mountain range.
+For any sites located south of Ballinger Wash, your vehicle length is limited to 22' and no more than 4' overhang from the rear axle, so you don't get stuck in the crossing and block access for others.
+Towing services are 1-3 hours away.
 The AllTrails app will give a pretty good birds eye view of hiking in the area.
 Our friendly cancellation policies vary between 24 hours for simple campsites and 72 hours for our Glamp sites and Group sites.
 We do offer a buyout opportunity for the mesa, however the cancellation policy for that much stricter at 50% refund up until 1 week before check-in time.
-Be sure to check your dates for availability and site descriptions, and upon booking, you can look forward to an information packed email to help you make the very best of your trip!
+Be sure to check the Google for distance to Cuyama Valley, and your dates for availability and site descriptions.
+Upon booking, you can look forward to an information packed email to help you make the very best of your trip!
 We look forward to seeing you! *This land was sparsely populated by the Chumash Indian and is evident by the numerous cave painting that remain here near the Caliente mountain.
 In the era of the California Missions, this land was a part of the Spanish land grants.
 Currently the property is privately owned and is adjacent to large sections of publicly held lands.

 Pets